vijayshinva/AzureWireGuard/README.md

 - The client configuration files generated have Linux Line Endings (LF) while Windows WireGuard clients would expect DOS Line Endings (CRLF).

 # General Recommendations
+- While editing the AzureWireGuard.sh script file on Windows use Linux EOL.
+Windows EOL will cause script failure.
 - Recommended to have a VM with atleast two cores.
 - Once the configuration files are downloaded, you can disable the SSH port 22 on the Azure Network Security Group for added security.
 - [Azure Accelerated Networking][azure-accelerated-nw] is enabled by default for better network performance, this limits the choice of Azure VM sizes.

 # Azure ARM Version
 The earlier version of AzureWireGuard used [Azure ARM templates][azure-arm].
 It is no longer maintained but is available on the branch named [arm-retired][git-repo-retired]

 # Contributing